top of page

 Lakes that fall between the two extremes of oligotrophic and eutrophic are called mesotrophic lakes.

-Spring Lake is eutrophic
+Spring Lake is eutrophic.

 Key parameters used to classify lakes and to evaluate water quality include total phosphorus, chlorophyll-a, and Secchi transparency.

-Chlorophyll-a is a pigment that imparts the green color to plants and algae.
+Chlorophyll-a is a pigment that imparts a green color to plants and algae.
 A rough estimate of the quantity of algae present in the water column can be made by measuring the amount of chlorophyll-a in the water column.
-A chlorophyll-a concentration greater than 6 parts per billion is considered characteristic of a eutrophic condition.
+A chlorophyll-a concentration greater than 6 parts per billion is characteristic of a eutrophic condition.

 A Secchi disk is a round, black and white, 8-inch disk that is used to estimate water clarity.
 Eutrophic lakes have a Secchi transparency of less than 7.5 feet.
 Generally, it has been found that plants can grow to a depth of about twice the Secchi disk transparency.